Kawasaki disease in Child

 - Erythema multiforme – Presents with symmetrically distributed target lesions.
 Patients frequently have coexisting herpes orolabialis.

-- Mycoplasma pneumoniae-induced rash and mucositis (MIRM) – Characterized by prominent mucositis and a sparse eruption that may be polymorphous in association with underlying Mycoplasma pneumoniae infection.
+- Reactive infectious mucocutaneous eruption (RIME) – Characterized by prominent mucositis and a sparse eruption that may be polymorphous in association with underlying Mycoplasma pneumoniae or other infection.

 - Viral exanthem / measles – Patients often display an exudative conjunctivitis and Koplik spots within the oral mucosa.